ta-oma/ta-oma/README.md

 ## Hi there, I'm Miguel 👋

-### I'm a Gamer, IT Mastermind and Wannabe Developer!
+### Part time IT Mastermind, Full-time what am I doing?

 ## Hobbies 🕹️